 MTU's portfolio held up well in the falling markets when the pandemic first hit in 2020, which can be seen in its three-year numbers in Figure 21.
-However, the impact of the attitude towards growth stocks since the start of 2022 appears to have hit more recent figures.
+However, the impact of the attitude towards growth stocks since the start of 2022 has hit more recent figures.

 The sharp deterioration of MTU's relative returns since the vaccine announcements of early November 2020 has pushed it towards the bottom-end of the peer group performance tables over most short/medium-term time periods.
+If Charles is right, and quality starts to come back into favour, MTU could move swiftly back up the rankings.